ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 -   Apply a translation $\vec t = (10, 0, 0)$ to the sphere and intersect it with the ray with $O = (10, 0, 2)$ and $\vec d = -\hat e_z$.
 -   Intersect the same translated sphere with the ray with $O = (13, 0, 0)$ and $\vec d = -\hat e_x$.
 The intersection should be $P = (11, 0, 0)$ with normal $\hat n = \hat e_x$.
--   Verify that there are no potential intersections with the **untranslated** sphere, using these rays:
+-   Verify that the ray used in the first test no longer hits the sphere after it has been translated:
     1. Ray with $O = (0, 0, 2)$ and $\vec d = -\hat e_z$;
     2. Ray with $O = (-10, 0, 0)$ and $\vec d = -\hat e_z$;